WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - valtype_u0? is ?().
     - the value type t matches the value type t'.
-    - Either:
-      - t' is numtype.
-    - Or:
-      - t' is vectype.
+    - t' is contained in [numtype, vectype].

 Instr_ok/block
 - the instruction (BLOCK bt instr*) is valid with the function type t_1* -> t_2* if: